 As an adult, I have asked myself how she became “that” woman.
 I have theories of course, but answers are impossible.

-It is rare that my mother appears in my dreams, and when she does, her presence stands out.
-The sense of her proximity is unsettling, though the yearning for our relationship to have been something else, for her to have been something else, for her to have become a different version of who she was leaves me, for a time, bereft.
+It is rare that my mother appears in my dreams, so when she does, her presence stands out.
+The sense of her proximity is unsettling, especially as I grow older, though the yearning for our relationship to have been something else, for her to have been something else, for her to have become a different version of who she was leaves me, for a time, bereft.

 I catch my breath in a realization: While my mother was impatient and abrasive with women, she couldn’t have been sweeter when dealing with men.
 Even in her seventies, she catered to them, complimented them, nurtured them, flattered them.
-How does this play into my masquerade in the skin and muscle of a hardy middle-aged man?
+How does this play into my masquerade as a hardy, attractive middle-aged man?

 Becoming… in the Mirror

 Who did my mother see all those years when she looked in the mirror?
 Who did she see in the background when my father was an active admirer in her life?
 How did she process the changes when he was increasingly gone, and she buried her heart beneath one hundred pounds of excess flesh?